keboola/developers-docs/extend/generic-extractor/api/index.md

 {% endhighlight %}

 ## Base URL
-The `baseUrl` configuration defines the URL to which the API requests should be sent to.
+The `baseUrl` configuration defines the URL to which the API requests should be sent.
 We recommend that the URL ends with a slash so that the `jobs.endpoint` can be set easily.
 See the [`endpoint` configuration](/extend/generic-extractor/configuration/config/jobs/#endpoint) for a detailed description of how `api.baseUrl` and `jobs.endpoint` work together.